yuyue11443/yuyue11443.github.io/_pages/publications.md

 Works in Progress
 ======
 * **A quantum simulation demonstration on integrated quantum photonic chip**
-  * with Yunlin Chi and Prof. Jianwei Wang
+  * with Yulin Chi and Prof. Jianwei Wang

 * **A review in high-dimensional quantum computing**
-  * with Yunlin Chi and Prof. Jianwei Wang
+  * with Yulin Chi and Prof. Jianwei Wang